Daniel H. Pink

-Daniel Howard Pink (born July 23, 1964) is an American non-fiction writer who has authored seven New York Times bestsellers.
+Daniel H. Pink (born July 23, 1964) is an American non-fiction writer who has authored seven New York Times bestsellers.
 He was host and a co-executive producer of the National Geographic Channel social science TV series Crowd Control.
 From 1995 to 1997, he was the chief speechwriter for Vice President Al Gore.

 Early life and education

 Daniel Pink grew up in Columbus, Ohio, and graduated from Bexley High School.
 He went on to Northwestern University, where he was a Truman Scholar, graduating Phi Beta Kappa.
 He then earned a Juris Doctor degree from Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.

 Career

 Upon graduating law school, Pink immediately began working in politics and economic policy.
 From 1993 to 1995, he was special assistant to Secretary of Labor Robert Reich.
 From 1995 to 1997, he worked as the chief speechwriter for Vice President Al Gore.
 In 1997 he quit his job going out on his own, an experience he described in the 1998 Fast Company article "Free Agent Nation" which became his first book.